AlanVek/Remote/README.md

 # Instructions
 1. Clone or download the repository
-2. Go to /Executable
-3. Run Remote.exe
+2. Run Code/main.py
-4. If permissions are requested, check all the boxes and accept.
+3. If permissions are requested, check all the boxes and accept.
 When the setup is done, the terminal will print some guidelines, a network and an IP:PORT.
-5. Connect your phone to the specified network and open any web browser (preferably Google Chrome).
+4. Connect your phone to the specified network and open any web browser (preferably Google Chrome).
 Go to the specified IP:PORT.
-6. Done!
+5. Done!
 Now you can use Remote.

 # Special considerations
 After the instructions, the terminal will display network and